-Met Office informed that moist currents from Arabian Sea and Bay of Bengal are likely to enter in upper parts of the country from 29th June (Wednesday) which may intensify and expand to southern parts of the country by the end of this week.
+Met Office informed that weak to moderate moist currents from Arabian Sea are likely to penetrate in upper parts of the country from 22nd September, 2023.
+A westerly wave is also likely to affect upper parts on 22nd September.
+Under the influence of this weather system:

-- Travelers and tourists are advised to remain extra cautious during the forecast period.
+- Tourists and travelers are advised to remain cautious to avoid any untoward situation during the period.

-NOTE: All concerned authorities are advised to remain 'ALERT' during the forecast period.
+NOTE: All concerned authorities are advised to remain ALERT and take necessary precautions during the forecast period.